Sealjay/ghost-to-mdx/README.md

 - `convert_ghost_to_html.py` will export flat-file HTML for posts and pages, along with metadata in YAML files.
 - `convert_ghost_to_mdx.py` will export MDX and HTML suitable for use in a NextJS static site.

+### Points to note
+- Your images will remain wherever you have them mouned in storage, and you will need to copy them to a new location or CDN in your project.

 ### Modifying the templates
 MDX templates are found in the `data` folder, and follow the examples on the [NextJS](https://nextjs.org/docs/advanced-features/using-mdx) website.